5 Awesome Things to Do in Portugal When You’re not Surfing

 Discover Surf Camps now

-With more than 1,200 km of Atlantic Ocean, Portugal is one of the best surfing destinations in Europe.
-One of the most famous surf spots in Portugal is North Canyon, Nazaré, where surf legend Garret McNamara rode the biggest wave in history in 2011 and then again in 2013.
+With a long Atlantic coastline dotted with world-class waves and surf camps, Portugal is one of the best surfing destinations in Europe.
+One of the most famous surf spots in Portugal is North Canyon, Nazaré, where surf legend Garret McNamara rode the biggest wave in history in 2011 and then again in 2013, and where Rodrigo Koxa set another world record after riding a 24.38-meter (80-foot) wave in 2017.

 But what about those rare times when you want a break from surfing on your vacation?
 Or when the night comes and you don’t want to go to bed early?
 Or when it’s raining and you don’t feel like paddling out?
 Well, you’re in luck!
 Portugal doesn’t just have some of the most consistent waves in the world, it’s also filled with cultural landmarks, awesome restaurants and bars and a bucket load of fun stuff you can do!

-But if you don’t want to spend your day too far away from the beach, or if walking the asphalt jungle all day long, here are 5 things you can do in Portugal when you’re not surfing.
+If you don’t want to spend your day too far away from the beach, here are five things you can do in Portugal when you’re not surfing:

 5. Snorkel around the Islands